shrimp boat with a sunset in the background

 Licensed fishermen may only harvest shrimp during open shrimp seasons (unless permitted to harvest live bait under a Special Bait Dealer's Permit).

 The Louisiana Wildlife and Fisheries Commission sets shrimp seasons for Louisiana’s state waters by area according to LDWF’s recommendations based on environmental conditions and the growth rates, distribution, and abundance of shrimp.
-They also consider input from the Shrimp Task Force and other stakeholders.
+They also consider input from the Louisiana Shrimp Task Force and other stakeholders.

 In general, shrimp seasons by area are: